Debugging Concept Bottleneck Models through Removal and Retraining: Acknowledgements

 \section{Acknowledgements}

-This research was supported by a gift to the LinkedIn–Cornell Bowers Strategic Partnership, and a grant from Infosys.
+We thank Linxi Zhao and Sofian Zalouk for insightful discussions on the ideas and manuscript.
+This research was supported by a gift to the LinkedIn–Cornell Bowers Strategic Partnership, ARO grant W911NF-25-1-0254, BSF grant 2024101 and a grant from Infosys.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsors.